DataTrovo/datatrovo.github.io/docs/dev-docs/git.md

 # Git Connection

-Integrating Git with DataTrovo allows you to execute your scripts directly from your Git repository.
-This is useful for both managing your scripts through version control and to integrate DataTrovo with your teams existing workflows.
+Integrating Git with DataTrovo allows you to execute your scripts directly from a Git repository.
+This is beneficial for managing scripts via version control and aligning DataTrovo with your team’s existing workflows.

-Utilize [**synctatic sugar**](#Synctatic Sugar) to define your queries and let DataTrovo index the metadata allowing your team complete flexibility to make their scripts searchable, executable, and shareable with the rest of the team.
+Use **syntactic sugar** to define your queries and let DataTrovo index the metadata, giving your team the flexibility to make scripts searchable, executable, and shareable across the organization.

-Utilize [**Docker**](#Docker) to create a custom execution environment for your scripts.
-This allows your team to define and manage dependencies and configuration for your scripts.
+Leverage **Docker** to create a custom execution environment for your scripts.
+This allows your team to define and manage dependencies and configurations for any project.

-DataTrovo currently supports the following Git repositories:
+Currently, DataTrovo supports the following Git repositories:

 1. GitHub

-## Set up Database Connections
+## Set Up Git Connections

-Steps to connect to your Git repository:
+To connect to your Git repository in DataTrovo:

-1. Navigate to `Settings` > `Secrets` > `+` to add all the required environment variables required by your scripts. **A symetric key is used for environment variable encryption.**
+1. Go to **Settings** > **Secrets** > **+** to add all required environment variables for your scripts.
+   *A symmetric key is used to encrypt environment variables.*
-2. Navigate to `Settings` > `Connections` > `+` to add a new connection.
+2. Go to **Settings** > **Connections** > **+** to create a new connection.
-3. Select one of the connections from the list above.
+3. Select one of the supported repository providers.
-4. Fill in the required connection fields. **A symetric key is used for PAT Key encryption.**
+4. Fill in the required connection details.
+   *A symmetric key is used to encrypt PAT keys.*
-5. DataTrovo will test the connection and save the connection details.
+5. DataTrovo will test and save the connection.

-## Synctatic Sugar
+## Syntactic Sugar

-Synctatic sugar allows DataTrovo to index the metadata of your scripts.
-You can use this to populate the `Title`, `Description` and arbitrary `Tags` for your scripts.
+“Syntactic sugar” in DataTrovo allows you to embed metadata in your scripts so the platform can automatically index it.
+This metadata can include:

 The following comment structure is used for the respective languages: